LGarde: History

-LGarde was selected by NASA to build construct the Sunjammer spacecraft, which would have been the world's largest solar sail.
+LGarde was selected by NASA to build the Sunjammer spacecraft, which would have been the world's largest solar sail.
 Slated for launch in January 2015, Sunjammer was constructed of kapton and was 38 m square with a total surface area of over 1200 m2, providing a thrust of about 0.01 N. The ultrathin 'sail' material was only 5 μm thick with a low weight of about 32 kilograms (70 lb).
 To control its orientation, Sunjammer would have used gimballed vanes (each of which is itself a small solar sail) located at the tips of each of its 4 booms completely eliminating the need for standard propellant.

 On October 17, 2014, NASA cancelled the Sunjammer project after investing four years and more than on the project.